-When you need to replace a zipper slider and pull, change the finish or pull type, or make your own zipper by combining a continuous zipper chain with a zipper slider, just follow the instructions below.
+When you need to replace a zipper pull and slider, change the finish or pull type, or make your own zipper by combining a continuous zipper chain with a zipper slider, just follow the instructions below.
 Need to buy those parts?
 Shop for Zippers, Parts & Accessories at WAWAK.
 Please note, these instructions are for broken or missing sliders.
 Zippers with broken or missing teeth or coils usually need replacing.

-REPLACING A ZIPPER SLIDER
+REPLACING A ZIPPER P ULL

 1. DETERMINE THE TYPE OF ZIPPER